"My idea of heaven is a great big baked potato and someone to share it with."Oprah Winfrey

 2) Twice baked potatoes Recipe

 This method calls for leaving the potatoes whole before baking.
-We want the interiors fluffy, not crispy as the recipe above.
+We want the interiors fluffy, not firm as the recipe above.

 Preparation time.
 15 minutes